 - When designing a route, there are several key points to keep in mind when looking at maps:

 - One, team captains will obviously need to know the finishing destination set for the event set by the organizer.

 - Two, a crucial factor will be for each team to find some town about 2 hours ride from the finish (this can be the same place for more than one team.)
 All team randonnées require that a minimum of 25 kilometers be ridden in the final 2 hours of the event.
-So, some proof of passage, such as a store receipt or stamp, must be gotten two hours before the finishing time in a town or village.
+So, some proof of passage, such as a store receipt or stamp, or a photograph of a recognizable landmark, must be gotten two hours before the finishing time.
+(Options for proof of passage are described in Article 8 of the Rules for Riders.)
 Working backwards from the finish, find some town at least 25 km, then keep working backward toward the desired starting location.

 - Three, be sure that the minimum event distance is covered (360 km for 24-hour events, 120 km for the 8-hour Dart Populaire, 200km for the 13½ hour Dart, etc.).